 Students are required to maintain an accurate daily record of field placement hours and Learning Agreement activities.
 Time sheets are to be submitted via IPT for review and signature from the field instructor each week during weekly supervision.
-Time sheets will be submitted via IPT for faculty field liaison review each month along with the monthly report forms/narrative (online at https://socialwork.umbc.edu/field-education/field-forms/forms/).
+Time sheets will be submitted via IPT for faculty field liaison review each month along with the monthly report forms/narrative.
 Forms are available online at www.runipt.com.